 Energy powers everything.
 Williams College uses primarily natural gas, electricity, and some #2 fuel oil to heat, cool, and ventilate buildings, run electronic equipment, cook meals, heat water for showers, maintain grounds, move people, and more.
 Greenhouse gas (GHG) emissions from the burning of fossils (oil, gas, and coal) are the main driver of anthropogenic climate change.
-To reduce these emissions it is important to understand where, when, and how much energy the college consumes.
+In 2021 the Zilkha Center with input from other departments drafted the college’s Climate Action Plan, a living document detailing the goals and actions the college will take to decarbonize its operations.
+To reduce GHG emissions it is important to understand where, when, and how much energy the college consumes.

 Natural Gas and Fuel Oil

 Natural gas and fuel oil are burned primarily by the Central Heating Plant to generate steam to heat buildings and provide hot water as well as electricity (in the colder months).
 Smaller buildings, especially those on the periphery of the campus and the buildings in the faculty and staff housing program, have their own heating, cooling and domestic hot water systems.